denten-books/plain-text/2-device.md

 back to Hobbes, Locke, and Mill, often touches on the problem of lapsed consent.
 To paraphrase, they ask: What makes whatever compacts made by past generations still valid today?

-[^ln1-timeline]: To give you a sense of the timeline: Turing entered King's College in 1931 [@hodges_alan_1983, 78].
-His paper on computable numbers appeared in print in 1936.
-It is likely that the two philosophers met at the Moral Science Club, where by the 1930s Wittgenstein "monopolized the discussion," even in the presence of prominent philosophers like George Edward Moore [@duncan-jones_g._1958, 25].
-Turing attended Wittgenstein's lectures on the foundations of mathematics in 1939.

-[^ln1-anticipate]: As Alonzo Church mentioned in his review of the paper a year later, Turing's mathematical insight was anticipated by concomitant work in the field [@church_computable_1937].

-[^ln1-platotr]: I translate the passage into literal, if awkward, English to preserve some of the interesting characteristics of the original Greek.
-In particular, note the parallelism between *exōthen* and *endothen*, the ambiguity of *allotrion*, as something that comes from another, and the subtle slide between *graphō* (letter, figure, writing) and *tupōn* (type, impression, trace).
-I extend my gratitude to Stathis Gourgouris, Simos Zenios, and Guy Smoot for their help with the Greek translations.

-[^ln1-turingcog]: Turing's later work suggests that his use of cognitive language throughout "On Computable Numbers" was not accidental, and that he meant it to define sentience more generally [@turing_computing_1950].

 \newpage